Aperçu avant impression Fermer

 Meek-Eaton Archival Collection MS_0021 · Collection · 1947 - 1977

-The records in the Gilbert Porter Desegregation Files consist of Dade County school reports, and national school reports relating to integration and desegregation plans and procedures.
-There is also material on the Florida Conference of Social Welfare and the Florida Conference of Social Work.
-A large portion of the collection is newspaper clippings about race relations and integration in Dade County, and the State of Florida.
+The Gilbert Porter Desegregation Files document Porter’s extensive work in educational reform, particularly in relation to school integration and policy development in Florida.
+The collection consists of Dade County school reports, national reports on desegregation plans and procedures, and materials related to organizations such as the Florida Conference of Social Welfare and the Florida Conference of Social Work.
+A significant portion of the collection includes newspaper clippings that highlight race relations and integration efforts in Dade County and throughout the state of Florida.